Interview with Anna Idza by Iva Kanceska 20/12/2010

 reflex of this mix.

-Q: Any favorite musicians or role models?
+Q: Any favorite musicians?

 A: Led Zeppelin, Oceansize, Porcupine tree, King crimson, The